Is it possible that an Orthodox Jew who is unscrupulous in business is worse than a Jew who doesn’t observe mitzvos but

 He’s asking me if an unscrupulous Orthodox Jew is as good as an honest unorthodox Jew.
 But let’s ask the question this way: Is the unscrupulous unorthodox Jew as good as a scrupulous Orthodox Jew?
 Because really, that’s how it is.

 He was describing to me how his daughter was married.
-He had an old daughter who was finally got married and he hired a chazenta to put on a tallis and a yarmulke and she sang “Oh Promise Me,” – a big fat chazenta singing her heart out.
-When I smiled, he said, “You Orthodox Jews don’t have any beauty in your ceremonies.”
-Finally we crossed the parkway and we came into Flatbush – there was a long way to go yet – and he closed down his meter.
+He had an old daughter who finally got married and he hired a chazenta to put on a tallis and a yarmulke and she sang “Oh Promise Me,” – a big fat chazenta singing her heart out.
+When I smiled at that, he said, “You Orthodox Jews don’t have any beauty in your ceremonies.”
+Finally we crossed the Parkway and we came into Flatbush; there was a long way to go yet but he closed down his meter.
 I said, “Why are you closing the meter?”
 So he tells me “Because my boss earned enough today.
 The rest of the fare will go to me.”

 Now, he didn’t dream that he was a crook.
 And that’s how it is – the unorthodox don’t even know that they’re crooks.
 All they know is that the Orthodox are crooks.
 By virtue of being Orthodox, you’re already a crook.